Installing and sharing the extension

 5. After confirmation, Azure DevOps redirects you to the organization with the extension installed.

 The Marketplace upload is asynchronous on Microsoft's side.
-New installs are usually available within a minute, but allow a few minutes for the contributions to appear in pull requests and project settings.
+New installs are usually available within a minute, but allow a few minutes for the contributions to appear in pull requests and organization settings.

 Scopes the extension requests